appflower/appflower-docs/getstarted/10_0_deploying_projects.md

 This chapter will provide all necessary information about the components you need to make AppFlower running and it will also throughly explain how to deploy a project created with Studio.
 Provided that certain perquisites are available, AppFlower applications will work on almost any modern OS.

+By default there is enabled debugging setting for production environment.
+Before deployment it is highly recommended to disable debugging in production environment.
+This can be achieved by uncommenting
+//$configuration = ProjectConfiguration::getApplicationConfiguration('frontend', 'prod', false);
+and commenting
+$configuration = ProjectConfiguration::getApplicationConfiguration('frontend', 'dev', true);
+line in web/index.php file.